 Gun Shot Residue

-Gun shot residue fabric piece was mounted on a sample plate.
+The gunshot residue fabric piece was mounted on a sample plate.
 It was elementally mapped in an area around a hole, with the X-ray tube set to 50 kV and 1000 μA (no tube filter).
-Map size was set to be 88.18 x 65.25 mm.
+The map size was set to be 88.18 x 65.25 mm.
 Due to the sample not being perfectly flat when mounted, it was mapped with the stage slightly lower than the proper working distance to account for the variation in sample height.
 IXRF System’s ATLAS micro-XRF imaging spectrometer has the X-ray source pointing straight down onto the sample, which allows the user to alter the spot size to be larger as the stage is lowered from the optimal working distance.

 This sample was imaged with a spot size of about 60 μm and was collected at optimized conditions to highlight the features of the unit, the spot size, and the software.
 The optimized map was collected for 35 hours.
 It is possible to collect a much faster map of the area of interest by simply altering some of the collection parameters.
 Optimized maps are shown above, with each square representing a different element.
 The elements are listed in the upper left corner of each map.
 Maps are from left to right, top to bottom: X-ray image, Ca, Cr, Fe, Ni, Cu, Zn, Sb, Ba, Pb.